sinch/devexp-assessment/README.md

 ### Authentication

-All the endpoints are protected by an API Key: your recruiter will give it to you.
+All the endpoints are protected by an API Key: `there-is-no-key` 🐇

-When sending a message to the API, all requests must contain the following header: `Authorization: Bearer YOUR_API_KEY`
+When sending a message to the API, all requests must contain the following header: `Authorization: Bearer there-is-no-key`

 ## Your tasks